dnguyen2021/MacAbroad/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Application should be compatible with Macs and Windows computers.

 ### Prerequisites
 Download NodeJS with the following link: https://nodejs.org/en/